pschool-in/curriculum/content/grammar/pronoun/pronoun-selectWord.md

 (pronoun-2)

-Tap on the pronouns in each sentence.
+Select the pronouns in each sentence.

 ```
 *He* puts the book on the table.